blazejrzepa/fragment-ui-public/apps/www/app/docs/get-started/introduction/content.md

 ## AI-readable by design

-Today, a lot of teams want AI tools (Cursor, Copilot, custom agents, Studio-like apps) to help them build UI.
+Today, a lot of teams want AI tools (Cursor, Copilot, custom agents, internal generators) to help them build UI.
 The problem is that most codebases are not designed to be _readable_ for models.
 Names are inconsistent, tokens are primitive-only, and patterns vary from file to file.

 Fragment UI is structured so that AI doesn’t have to guess.